neurostuff/NiMARE/docs/cbma.rst

 The initial Estimator fit (with the null method of choice) will produce a MetaResult with unthresholded, uncorrected statistical maps.
 These statistical maps shouldn't be thresholded and interpreted on their own, as they don't account for the multiple comparisons issue.
-To correct for multiple comparisons, we have Corrector classes (FWECorrector and FDRCorrector).
+To correct for multiple comparisons, we have Corrector classes (:class:`FWECorrector<nimare.correct.FWECorrector>` and :class:`FDRCorrector<nimare.correct.FDRCorrector>`).

 These classes ingest MetaResults with uncorrected maps, then use the Estimator and Dataset that the MetaResult references to perform multiple comparisons correction.